19 Best Places to Find Small Task or Micro Jobs

-If so, you know how frustrating it can be to need extra money, but have no viable way of actually earning it.
+If you’ve ever found yourself short on cash, you know how frustrating it is to need extra money and have no viable way of earning it.

 Fortunately, things have changed a lot in the past decade.
-The gig economy has exploded, and with it, the need for millions of people to complete the “micro jobs” the newly evolved economy demands.
+The gig economy has exploded, and now millions of people can complete “micro jobs” to earn extra money on the side.

-Most simply, micro jobs are small, easy tasks that can be completed in a short amount of time, and generally earn you between $3 and $100.
+Micro jobs are small, easy tasks that can be completed in a short amount of time and generally pay between $3 and $100.

-Despite their flexibility, however, the jobs can be somewhat competitive and pay isn’t always great.
-But, if you’re in a pinch, they can be a great source of supplemental income, and often pay in cash.
+Despite their flexibility, however, the jobs can be somewhat competitive, and pay isn’t always the highest.
+If you’re in a pinch, they can be a great source of supplemental income, and they often pay in cash.

-If you’re short on time, and need money fast, micro jobs (that pay same day cash) might be the perfect opportunity for you.
+If you’re short on time, and need money fast, micro jobs (with same day pay) might be the perfect opportunity for you.

 How do you find micro jobs?
 Online, of course.
 There are a variety of micro jobs sites that offer options to workers who want to get paid to do tasks online.
 You can even combine multiple micro jobs, like audio transcription jobs and freelancing writing, to earn more.

-If sitting at home isn’t for you, you can also find community-based micro jobs, or by assisting neighbors with short household tasks (like lawn mowing or grocery shopping).
+If sitting at home isn’t for you, you can also find community-based micro jobs or assist neighbors with short household tasks like lawn mowing or grocery shopping.

 Whatever appeals to you, there is a micro jobs website out there that will connect you with people who want to pay for your services.